Non-loose torus knots: Background and preliminary observations

 \subsection{Non-rotative layers and properties of bypasses}

-To study convex Giroux torsion in the complement of non-loose Legendrian torus knots, we need to understand non-rotative $T^2 \times I$ layers.
 In this subsection, we will review basic definitions and properties of non-rotative layers.
-For more details, see \cite{Honda01}.
 After that, we will review some useful properties of bypasses which will be used to prove Lemma~\ref{lem:staytight}.
-For more details, see \cite{ConwayMin20, Honda00a, Honda02, HondaKazezMatic02}.